chenhuang321/BTM710/README.md

-# Tesla's Market Impact and Future with Electric Vehicles
+# Tesla's Market Expansion for Modern Life
 This project explores Tesla's success and its upcoming electric vehicles.
 We used two different types of research:

 **Qualitative Analysis (from different prospectives from social media and academic report):**